-We understand Islamophobia as an irrational fear and hatred of Islam and Muslims (and those perceived as Muslim) that translates into everyday individual, ideological (that include racism and xenophobia), and systemic forms of oppression.
+We understand Islamophobia as a fear and/or hatred of Islam and Muslims (and those perceived as Muslim) that translates into everyday individual, ideological, systemic and intersectional forms of xenophobia and racism.

 Addressing Islamophobia aims to support NL service providers, educators and advocates to address Islamophobia as they support individuals who (may) experience anti-Muslim discrimination.